shawngmc/tech-ref-links/README.md

   * [Outage Analyzer](http://www.outageanalyzer.com/)
   * [Outages.org](http://www.outages.org/)
 * MTG Tools
+  * [Commander Spellbook](https://commanderspellbook.com/find-my-combos/) Find combos and combo ideas for a commander deck
   * [Dawnglare](https://mtg.dawnglare.com/?p=viz) Shows 'money cards' to watch for in each set
   * [MTG Stocks](https://www.mtgstocks.com/) Can show expected value of a pack from a set
   * [What's in Standard?](https://whatsinstandard.com/) Shows current sets in standard and rotation dates